-Japanese knotweed removal and excavation occurs when there is normally not enough time to treat it with a systemic herbicide.
-Under these circumstances, removal and excavation is the ideal solution.
+Japanese knotweed excavation and removal occurs when there is normally not enough time to treat it with a systemic herbicide.
+Under these circumstances, excavation and removal is the ideal solution.
 Once the site has been excavated, it can be issued with a certificate confirming the site to be clear of Japanese knotweed.

 We will need to dig an area of up to three metres deep and seven metres wide in all directions.
 In exceptional circumstances, a total area of 675 cubic metres may need to be excavated out.
 We take these measures to ensure there is no cross-site contamination and eliminate the chances of regrowth.